Dinista/Basic-Racket-Code-Evaluator/README.md

 A weighting it's applied on each metric, and it's used to calculate a final score for the respective source code.

 ## Analysis and tests
-A group of racket source codes with the same proprouse was choosen and passed through the algorithm.
-A portuguese article was written analysing those results.
-In path <i>/docs</i> you can find the analysis article.
+<p>A group of racket source codes with the same proprouse was choosen and passed through the algorithm. </p>
+<p>A portuguese article was written analysing those results.
+In path <i>/docs</i> you can find the analysis article.</p>

 #### Tests